SangheonYi/TxtLabeling/README.md

 # TxtLabeling
-This is a gui project for labeling tsv line by line.
+This is a gui project for ner task labeling tsv line by line.

-v1.0.0 released!
 ## Download and run

 dowonload UI.exe from release and run.